 The 2015 Train the Champion class at the November 17 graduation ceremony.
 Also in the photo, front row, far right is Janetta M. Hammock, Office for Inclusion, Diversity and Equal Opportunity Program Manager and program coordinator and guest speaker for the graduation ceremony Randell McShepard, president of The Union Club and Vice President of Public Affairs, RPM International Inc. Far right, second row is Marilyn S. Mobley, PhD, Vice President for Inclusion, Diversity and Equal Opportunity.

 Diversity encompasses a variety of areas, from race and ethnicity to gender and age.
-The Office of Inclusion, Diversity and Equal Opportunity is working to spread knowledge across campus about the various dimensions of diversity, starting with its Train the Champion program.
+The Office for Inclusion, Diversity and Equal Opportunity, through its Train the Champion program, is working to spread knowledge across campus about the various dimensions of diversity.
+The Train the Champion program:

-Foster an environment which is inclusive of dimensions of diversity;
+fosters an environment which is inclusive of various dimensions of diversity;

-Assist with retention and recruitment of faculty, staff and students;
+assists with retention and recruitment of faculty and staff;